-Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy
+Well-intentioned growth marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Armchair Consulting is a series of articles where I make marketing suggestions for businesses I love.
 If you’re involved with the NYT Crossword app and you want to connect, contact me here.

-Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy
+Well-intentioned growth marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Armchair Consulting is a series of articles where I make marketing suggestions for businesses I love.
 If you’re involved with Here’s the Thing and you want to connect, contact me here.